Explaining the Bill of Rights

 The Fourth through Eighth Amendments concern the rights of people suspected of crime.
 The Fourth Amendment protects citizens from improper searches of their bodies, possessions, or homes.
 It requires that a detailed warrant be issued by a judge listing what can be searched.
 There has to be a good reason for the search.
 For example, suppose the police knew that someone in your school was selling drugs.
 The Constitution does not let them search the home of every student.
 In fact, they could not search the homes of even one or two without a court order.

+Rights of the Accused.
 The Fifth Amendment protects the rights of anyone accused of a crime.
 It assumes that everyone is innocent until proven guilty.
 In some countries, exactly the opposite is true.
 Suspects must prove that they are innocent.
-When a person is accused of a crime for which the punishment could be death, the Fifth Amendment requires that a 'grand jury' look at the charges before that person can be brought trial.
+When a person is accused of a crime for which the punishment could be death, the Fifth Amendment requires that a "grand jury" look at the charges before that person can be brought trial.
 A grand jury is a group of citizens who decide if there is enough evidence to try a person.
 It is intended to prevent people from being falsely accused of a serious crime.
 Today, grand juries consider most serious criminal charges.
 The Fifth Amendment also states that the person cannot be tried twice for the same crime.

 The right to remain silent also protects innocent people.
 During the 1950's, the government became concerned about Communists.
 Politicians held hearings in which people were asked which organizations they had joined and who their friends were.
 If they answered that they had been involved in certain groups or friendships, they were accused of being Communists.
 At times, the accusations became wild and unfounded.
 Many people took refuge in the Fifth Amendment protection against self-incrimination.
 Some, perhaps, were Communists who might have wished to see the government overthrown.
 Others, however, were innocent citizens who had been caught up in a hysterical movement.
 The Constitution protected them against ruthless accusations.